pgRouting/workshop/docs/basic/graphs.rst

 When dealing with data, being aware of what kind of data is being used can improve results.

-* Vehicles can not circulate on pedestrian ways
+* Vehicles cannot circulate on pedestrian ways

 .. image:: images/graphs/pedestrian_only_roads.png
   :scale: 25%